HVAC & Allergies

 Are you familiar with how HVAC & allergies go hand-in-hand?
 As seasons change, a lot of people start to notice more allergy-like symptoms, even if they have not spent an increased amount of time either indoors or outdoors.
 Did you know that air conditioners, especially ones that are not regularly cleaned and maintained, can actually contribute to allergies and other similar physical reactions?
 Let’s check out why this happens, and how Valley Heating & Cooling can help.

-Temperature Differences
+Temperature differences

 Studies have shown that going from one extreme temperature to the opposite end of the spectrum can actually cause physical reactions.
 Simply walking into a cold, dry room can initiate a runny nose, for instance.
 It may not have anything to do with the quality of the air itself, but the drastic temperature difference from the air outdoors.

-Filthy Filters
+Filthy filters

 HVAC systems are built with filters.
 These are there to, as the name suggests, help filter out the air that is being conditioned.
 This usually contributes to a higher quality air, however, these filters need to be regularly cleaned or changed out in order to maintain effectiveness.
 If this regular maintenance is not completed, particles can become trapped in the filters for extended periods of time, slowly releasing smaller pieces into the air that circulates through the house.